Contact handles, duality, and sutured Floer homology: Contact cell decompositions and the gluing map

 \subsubsection{Contact 1-handle map}

 A contact 1-handle $h^1$ determines two points along the sutures.
 If $(\S,\as,\bs)$ is a Heegaard surface for $(M,\g)$, glue a strip to $\d \S$ where the feet of the 1-handle are attached; see Figure~\ref{fig::1}.
 Add no new $\as$ or $\bs$ curves.
 The map on complexes is the tautological map induced by the inclusion of Heegaard surfaces.
 Let us call this map $C_{h^1}$.
+This is an isomorphism of chain complexes, since the domains of the curves counted by the boundary map on $\CF(\S,\as,\bs)$ have coefficient zero along $\d \S$, where the strip is attached; see \cite[Lemma~9.13]{JDisks}.

 \begin{lem} The map $C_{h^1}$ is natural; i.e., it commutes with change of diagrams maps. \end{lem}

 \begin{proof} The proof is straightforward, since the change of diagrams maps are either tautological (stabilization, isotopy) or involve counting holomorphic curves that do not intersect $\d \S \times \Sym^{k-1}(\S)\subset \Sym^{k}(\S)$ (continuation maps for changes of the almost complex structure, triangle maps for changes of the $\as$ and $\bs$ curves). \end{proof}